 The mold is feeding on the honeydew left by the insects, so to clear the infection, you need to focus on getting the insects away from your tree.

-Check your local horticultural store for an anti-insect tape that can be wrapped around the bottom of trunks of affected birch trees.
+Check your local horticultural store for an anti-insect tape that can be wrapped around the bottom of the trunks of affected birch trees.

 Then, use an organic insecticide to treat your birch leaves.

 If the birch is small, use a fit-for-purpose eco-horticultural oil to wipe down the leaves.